Toto language: Status

-Toto is listed as a critically endangered language by UNESCO, with perhaps 1,000 speakers.
-However, most families in the community speak Toto at home.
-Most children learn Toto at home, although they use Bengali in school.
+Toto is listed as a critically endangered language by UNESCO, with perhaps 1,000 speakers residing in Totopara in West Bengal bordering Bhutan.
+Most families in the community speak Toto at home.
+Most children learn Toto at home while using Bengali in school.

 Anthropological Survey of India (AnSI) set out to conduct a study on language of the Toto tribe, whose population has dwindled to 1,536, they did not realize that the language is more endangered than the tribe itself.
 Researchers as well the members of the Toto community admit that the language is under threat and the influence of other languages, particularly Nepali and Bengali, is increasing day by day.